Evidence-Synthesis-Hub/Tools/README.md

 - Helping you combine tools into a common format for easier integration across systematic reviews, meta-analyses, and evidence maps in agriculture.

-We don’t build new tools here—we show how to use and combine existing ones in ways that make them relevant and practical for agricultural evidence synthesis.
+We don’t build new tools here: we show how to use and combine existing ones in ways that make them relevant and practical for agricultural evidence synthesis.

 ## GitHub Pages